2008 ASEAN University Games: Branding and design

-The logo of the 2008 ASEAN University Games is an image of a red brush stroke human figure which represents high spirit, glory, victory, power and strength and the stars on the logo represents the targets and the ambitions of the ASEAN University Games athletes.
-The font use for the logo, a mixture of century gothic and trajan, represents the ASEAN University Games being an event that has a variety of formal and informal agendas, while the font's stair-like arrangement represents the desire to achieve success.
+The logo of the games is an image of a red brush stroke human figure which represents high spirit, glory, victory, power and strength.
+The stars on the logo represent the targets and ambitions of the athletes.
+The font used for the logo, a mixture of Century Gothic and Trajan, represents the games being an event that has a variety of formal and informal agendas, while the font's stair-like arrangement represents the desire to achieve success.
 Meanwhile, the colours used for the font (blue, red, white and yellow) are the colours of the Malaysian flag, the ASEAN logo and the flags of its member nations.

-The mascot of the 2008 ASEAN University Games is A1 Angkasawan, the astronaut which is described as friendly, smart, high spirit and strong.
-The use of an astronaut as the event's mascot was to remind people about Malaysia's achievement as the first ASEAN member country that sends an astronaut to space back in 2007.
+The official mascot of the games is A1 Angkasawan the astronaut, who is described as friendly, smart, high-spirited and strong.
+The aim of using a cartoon astronaut as the event's mascot was to remind people about Malaysia's achievement as the first ASEAN member country to send an astronaut to space back in 2007.
 The mortar board of the mascot represents the academic excellent and the participation of university students as athletes of the games.
-The logo on the chest represents the sportsmanship spirit of the athletes participating at the 14th ASEAN University Games.
-The colours, blue, red, white and yellow represents Malaysia as the host of the games, with the colour blue also represents the symbol of excellence in hosting the games.
-Overall, the mascot represents the determination of participating athletes to achieve their respective dreams.
+The logo on the chest represents the sportsmanship spirit of the athletes participating at the games.
+The colours of the mascot (blue, red, white and yellow) represent Malaysia as the host of the games, with blue also representing the symbol of excellence in hosting the games.
+The mascot also represents the determination of participating athletes to achieve their respective dreams.

 "Menggapai bintang" (Reach for the stars) was the theme song of the games.
 It was composed by Mohd Zaki Bin Ahmad from Universiti Malaysia Pahang and sung by Shahnizal bt.
-Mohd Arshad with lyrics was written by Ahmad Fedtri Bin Yahya.
+Mohd Arshad with lyrics written by Ahmad Fedtri Bin Yahya.

-The Game's Torch is shaped like a pen, an instrument used in worldwide universities.
+The Games' torch is shaped like a pen, an instrument commonly used in worldwide universities.